Informed Consent Protocol

 By studying best practices across the nation and analyzing internal data and patient feedback, we designed a care model to better serve our transgender and nonbinary patients 18 and older called Transgender Hormone Informed Consent.
 The treatment protocol is designed to reduce barriers to care, improve the informed consent process and provide even better services to our community by shortening the process to receive hormone replacement therapy in an affirming and affordable way.

 The treatment protocol involves 1-2 steps.
-Patients can request a FREE Hormone Information Appointment when they are in the clinic or attending an After Hours Drop-In to discuss any specific questions they have about hormone therapy.
+Patients can request a Hormone Information Appointment when they are in the clinic or attending an After Hours Drop-In to discuss any specific questions they have about hormone therapy.

 Additionally, Howard Brown believes that our patients and clients do not need therapy to make a decision about whether hormone therapy is right for them.
 Instead, people should be given complete, accurate information, and supported in making their own decisions about whether to get hormone therapy or not.